Fast food rivals expand, hitting Yum sales in India

 In the September quarter, Yum, which operates Pizza Hut, KFC and Taco Bell restaurants, posted an 18 percent same-store sales decline in India compared to a year ago.

-By comparison, Jubilant Foodworks, which operates Domino’s Pizza restaurants in India, is expected to register a 5 percent same-store sales growth in the latest quarter, Mumbai brokerage Edelweiss said in a report.
+By comparison, Jubilant Foodworks (JUBI.NS), which operates Domino’s Pizza restaurants in India, is expected to register a 5 percent same-store sales growth in the latest quarter, Mumbai brokerage Edelweiss said in a report.

 Yum reduced the number of restaurants in India by 14 in the September quarter from the preceding quarter to 811.
 By comparison, Domino’s Pizza had 921 restaurants across India as of Aug.
 13.